-Only holders of record of our common stock at the close of business on March 20, 2020 (the "Record Date"), will be entitled to vote at the virtual Annual Meeting.
-At the close of business on March 20, 2020, we had 49,598,796 shares of common stock outstanding and entitled to vote.
+Only holders of record of our common stock at the close of business on April 5, 2021 (the "Record Date"), will be entitled to vote at the virtual Annual Meeting.
+At the close of business on April 5, 2021, we had 51,966,174 shares of common stock outstanding and entitled to vote.
 Holders of the Company's common stock are entitled to one vote for each share held as of the Record Date.
 There is no cumulative voting.
 Each stockholder may appoint only one proxy holder or representative to attend the meeting on his or her behalf.
 A quorum is required for our stockholders to conduct business at the virtual Annual Meeting.
-The holders of a majority in voting power of all stock outstanding and entitled to vote at the annual meeting, present at the annual meeting or represented by proxy, will constitute a quorum for the transaction of business.
+The holders of the majority of the voting power of the stock outstanding and entitled to vote at the annual meeting, present at the annual meeting or represented by proxy, will constitute a quorum for the transaction of business.
 Abstentions and "broker non-votes" (described below) will be counted in determining whether there is a quorum.

-For Proposal No. 1 - Election of Directors, directors will be elected if the number of votes of the shares of common stock cast at the Annual Meeting for the nominee's election exceeds the number of votes cast against the nominee's election.
+For Proposal No. 1

+Election of Directors, directors will be elected if the number of votes cast at the Annual Meeting for the nominee's election exceeds the number of votes cast against the nominee's election.
 Abstentions and broker non-votes (as defined below) will have no effect on Proposal No. 1.

-Proposal No. 2 - Ratification of Appointment of Independent Registered Public Accounting Firm - requires the affirmative vote of the holders of a majority in voting power of the stock entitled to vote at the Annual Meeting, present in person or represented by proxy.
+Proposal No. 2

+Ratification of Appointment of Independent Registered Public Accounting Firm - requires the affirmative vote of the holders of a majority of the voting power of the stock, present or represented by proxy and entitled to vote on the matter.
 Abstentions will have the same effect as votes against this Proposal No. 2.
 Broker discretionary voting on this Proposal is allowed and, therefore, there should be no "broker non-votes".

+Proposal No

-Proposal No. 3 - Advisory Vote to Approve the Compensation of our Named Executive Officers (the "Say-on-Pay" vote) - requires the affirmative vote of the holders of a majority in voting power of the stock entitled to vote at the Annual Meeting, present in person or represented by proxy.
+Advisory Vote to Approve the Compensation of our Named Executive Officers (the "Say-on-Pay" vote) - requires the affirmative vote of the holders of a majority of the voting power of the stock present represented by proxy and entitled to vote on the matter.
 Abstentions will have the same effect as votes against this Proposal No. 3.
 "Broker non-votes" will have no effect on this Proposal No. 3.
 This advisory vote is not binding on the Board.
 However, the Board of Directors and the Compensation Committee will review and consider the voting results when evaluating our executive compensation programs and making compensation decisions.